-- NEW: More and more countries will meet the opposition, William Hague says
+- More and more countries will meet the opposition, William Hague says

 - Britain is "seeking to step up pressure" on Syria, the foreign secretary says

 - The United Nations says more than 3,500 people have died in the Syrian crackdown

 British Foreign Secretary William Hague met a range of Syrian opposition figures Monday, saying London was "seeking to step up the international pressure on the Assad regime, a regime that has long since lost its legitimacy in the eyes of the wider world."

 Syrian President Bashar al-Assad needed to know that "the rest of the world is talking to the Syrian opposition and we are looking for a different future for Syria," Britain's top diplomat said.

 "I think the Assad regime will find that more and more governments around the world are willing to work with the opposition," Hague said.

 Hague told the opposition leaders that they needed a "unified platform and a unified body," indicating Britain may hope the various Syrian opposition groups could replicate the Libyan National Transitional Council that brought down Moammar Gadhafi.

 The Syrians came from two different groups, the Syrian National Council and the National Coordination Body, Hague said.

 He met with Syrians including SNC chairman Burhan Ghalioum, Ausama Monajed, Nibras al-Fadel, Haytham Manna, Khalaf Dahowd and Rami Abdel Rahman, a source familiar with the meeting said.